Hola! I am Autumn Rebecca, the mind behind this blog.

 No matter how many tantrums I threw, I always ended up following through with the next step of God’s plan.

 Ever since the first blog post, He has been showing me that my mistakes are why He chose me for this task.
 He has shown me His love and grace through all of my imperfections.
-He has shone a light on me in the darkest times of my life.

 My mistakes tore me apart.
 They taught me to be a self-glorifier.
 They brainwashed me.